Skip to content

 Kiyomizu-dera Temple

-The Ginkaku-Ji residential villa
+The Ginkaku-Ji residence

 Free-roaming deer in Nara Park

-The Todai-Ji Temple in Nara
+The Todai-Ji temple in Nara

 Osaka